-At the same time, it is interesting to note that strangely enough, in the early Soviet – Russian facsimile reprint of Grützmacher’s Daily exercises published in 1924, the original indications of ‘messa di voce’ are present:
+Curiously, in the early Soviet-Russian facsimile reprint of Grützmacher’s Daily exercises published in 1924, the original indications of ‘messa di voce’ are present:

 The ‘messa di voce’ effect, that is singing or playing of a long note so that it begins quietly, swells to full volume, and then diminishes to the original quiet tone (piano – cresc. – forte – dim. – piano) can be successfully used as an expressive effect, for instance, on the long notes in the Andante variations (Variations on a Rococo theme: Variations III, V and VII, version ‘A’).
 Moreover, this particular effect might be applied while the bow is changing direction (see Figures 15 and 16), for instance, in the third and fourth measures, Variation VII, Andante sostenuto, Cantabile (version ‘A’): mf – cresc. – forte – dim. – mf.

-As mentioned above, we propose to take into consideration traditions of the leading European instrumental schools.
-Numerous Fitzenhagen’s indications correspond to Louis Spohr’s ‘refined style’ in which the performance precision, feeling and elegance are put together.
+As mentioned above, we propose to consider the traditions of the leading European instrumental schools.
+Numerous indications by Fitzenhagen correspond to Louis Spohr’s ‘refined style’ in which precision of performance, feeling and elegance converge.
 Spohr instructs the performer on how to complement the composer’s ideas by adding his own spirit.
 The listener is therefore given the opportunity to comprehend all of the composer’s intentions and, accordingly, acquire a better understanding of the composition.

-We should remember that Fitzenhagen, like all his contemporary string players, used nothing but gut strings; on his violoncello we can clearly see that there were no fine tuners (see Photo 1, 2 and 3).
+We should remember that Fitzenhagen, like all his contemporary string players, used nothing but gut strings.
+On his violoncello we can clearly see that there were no fine tuners (see Photo 1, 2 and 3).
 It is obvious that the cellist had two metal overwound low gut strings and the two top open gut strings.
 It should also be mentioned that in the nineteenth to early twentieth century, as in previous times, the use of an endpin was not standardised.
-During his training years, the young Fitzenhagen had been using a small wooden stick that was the norm for young students who practised on large instruments (see Photo 1).
+During his training years, the young Fitzenhagen had been using a small wooden stick that was customary for young students who practised on large instruments (see Photo 1).
 In 1900, Louis Abbiate writes in his Method:

 Nowadays, the manner of holding the cello has not changed, except for the function of an endpin that is made for the instrument support, therefore has a double advantage of facilitating the instrument retention and giving bigger sonority.
 Nevertheless, we recommend to the student, when he or she will have a good hold of the instrument with endpin, to get used to do so without it, which will give him the classic hold rectification.
 (See Photo 4).

-Having established his concert and pedagogical activity, at the beginning of his professorship at the Moscow Conservatory in 1870, Fitzenhagen played on a cello without an endpin, as we can see from a photo taken shortly after his arrival in Moscow (see Photo 2).
-Later he started using an endpin for convenience, but possibly in connection with the established performing traditions, as evidenced by another photograph, dated 1888 (see Photo 3).
+At the beginning of his professorship at the Moscow Conservatory in 1870, Fitzenhagen played on a cello without an endpin, as we can see from a photo taken shortly after his arrival in Moscow (see Photo 2).
+Later he returned to the use the endpin, rather for convenience, but possibly in connection with the established performing traditions, as evidenced by another photograph dated 1888 (see Photo 3).